Giving the size and depth of his discography, there's bound to be some gold.

 - "Peaches En Regalia".
 Between the brilliant melody and arrangement, some stellar keyboard and woodwind work courtesy of Ian, it is held as one of Frank's best compositions and rightly so.
 Even better, it's included in The Real Book, basically the ultimate set of jazz standards!

-- "Willie The Pimp", kicked off by Sugarcane Harris' violin and featuring a Crazy Awesome vocal performance from Captain Beefheart himself, and topped off by Frank's Epic Rocking.
+- "Willie The Pimp", kicked off by Sugarcane Harris' violin and featuring an awesome vocal performance from Captain Beefheart himself, and topped off by Frank's Epic Rocking.
 Hot damn!

 - "Son Of Mr. Green Genes".
 The Even Better Sequel to an already great song, it takes the motif of the previous song to stratospheric levels between the guitar goodness and brilliant instrumental work of the band.